-Even, certain workers might seize this opportunity and misuse the benefit of the isolation offered by the separate workspaces and not do the works assigned to them, thus wasting both company’s time and money.
+Even, certain workers might seize this opportunity and misuse the benefit of the isolation offered by the separate workspaces and not do the works assigned to them, thus wasting both the company’s time and money.

 4. Ineffective Communication:

-In the cellular layout, the main mode of communication among the employees are e-mails and memos, which is definitely ideal for record keeping, but are not as powerful as verbal communication.
+In the cellular layout, the main mode of communication among the employees are e-mails and memos, which is definitely ideal for record-keeping, but are not as powerful as verbal communication.

 6. Equipment cannot be shared:

-7. Difficult to Adjust Work space to Match Work Load:
+7. Difficult to Adjust Workspace to Match Work Load:

-For example, if any organization following cellular pattern office, decides to expand, then it becomes nearly impossible to cram extra space for the additional employees taken in order to match work pressure.
+For example, if any organization following the cellular pattern office, decides to expand, then it becomes nearly impossible to cram extra space for the additional employees taken in order to match work pressure.

 8. It’s tougher for the Junior Employees to approach Senior Managers:

-But in the case of cellular layout, it becomes really problematic to build a comfortable and approachable environment amongst all the staff as managers or supervisors are generally disconnected from the junior employees by separate cubicles.
+But in the case of cellular layout, it becomes really problematic to build a comfortable and approachable environment amongst all the staff as managers or supervisors generally disconnect from the junior employees by separate cubicles.

 9. Sense of Seclusion:

-Employees may not feel part of a group as they all are separated by cubicles and this can create a feeling of solitude in employees.
+Employees may not feel part of a group as they all separated by cubicles and this can create a feeling of solitude in employees.

 10. Maintenance of Standard Operating Procedure Become Difficult:

-Introducing and maintaining a standard operating procedure for all employees become really challenging in the cellular office layout, as all employees are secluded and partitioned by cubicles as per their hierarchy.
+Introducing and maintaining a standard operating procedure for all employees become really challenging in the cellular office layout, as all employees secluded and partitioned by cubicles as per their hierarchy.

 11. Training Employees Can be a Long Process:

-The training has to be scheduled over a period of time and only small groups from each cubicle can be trained at a time.
+The training has to scheduled over a period of time and only small groups from each cubicle can be trained at a time.
 This eventually results in wastage of time as well as money.

-12. Flow of Information Might be Decelerated:
+12. The flow of Information Might Decelerated:

-Cellular office pattern can cause difficulty in interaction amongst the employees, as a consequence the flow of information within the organization might get decelerated.
+Cellular office pattern can cause difficulty in interaction amongst the employees, as a consequence, the flow of information within the organization might get decelerated.

 Architects and designers have been working hard for decades to find a layout that perfectly suits the needs of offices, their type of works while economizing the patterns and incorporating the latest technologies.